 Since pet parents are constantly checking their phones, utilizing that communication avenue is a smart way to ensure that they’re seeing your messages and reminders.

-Here are a couple more reasons as to why implementing SMS marketing in your practice is a good idea:
+Here are a couple more reasons as to why implementing SMS messaging into your practice is a good idea:

 1. Not Every Pet Parent Has Internet Access on Their Phone